-1) Clean your work area and prepare spore syringe:
+1) Clean your work area and prepare the spore syringe:

 - Put on your gloves and mask.

 - Wipe down your work area completely with rubbing alcohol and spray an air sanitizer if available.
-Its best to find a place to work with limited air-flow as to cut down on the potential for airborne contaminants.
+It is best to find a place to work with limited air flow as to cut down on the potential for airborne contaminants.

 - Arrange all utensils so that your spawn bags, culture syringe, rubbing alcohol, gloves, paper towels, micro-pore tape and flame are all within reach.